The 1979-80 Topps (and corresponding O-Pee-Chee) Wayne Gretzky rookie card is one of the most iconic cards in the hobby.

 We can also observe that the OPC version has French text in different spots on the card, including the part about ‘Wayne debuted in the WHA at age 17’ in the top right corner.

-Spotting a Fake O-Pee-Chee Gretzky Rookie Card
+Spotting a Fake OPC Gretzky Rookie Card

 The Edges

-Because of how the O-Pee-Chee cards were cut, the edges of the Gretzky card (and others from the set) tend to have rather ragged edges.
+Because of how the O-Pee-Chee cards were cut, the edges of the Gretzky OPC Rookie card (and others from the set) tend to have rather ragged edges.
 The cards were cut with wires instead of blades, and they stacked the sheets when cutting.

-Here’s a PSA 9 example, and as you can see, the edges are quite rough.
-Although for PSA, it’s not a deal-breaker–hence the Near Mint grade.
 If you find an OPC Gretzky with clean edges, it’s not 100% a counterfeit, as some of these were sheet cut and don’t have the ragged edges.
-But overall, most OPC versions have some noticeable fraying at the borders.

 Blue Print Lines